author

 Priors provide the largest lift when:

 1. The prediction target has meaningful properties that correlate with the prediction.
-Processor routing follows organizational structure — IT invoices go to IT people, management approvals go to managers.
+Processor routing follows organizational structure: IT invoices go to IT people, management approvals go to managers.
 Department and role carry real signal.
-This is where priors shine: 3x lift at sparse scales.
+This is where priors shine, lifting processor accuracy from a random-noise floor to a useful starting signal at 1K rows.

 2. Data is sparse.
 At 1,000 rows across 100 companies, there are roughly 10 invoices per company.
 Without priors, the system barely beats random guessing.
 With priors, it extracts structural patterns that compensate for limited direct observations.